isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-04-14-post-Inside DOTC Series: Crafting Meaningful Experiences Through Design.md

 </div>
 <p></p>
 <blockquote>
-<p><em>Which is harder: choosing the perfect font or agreeing on a color palette?</em>
+<p><em>Which is harder: choosing the perfect font or agreeing on a colour palette?</em>
 </p>
 </blockquote>
-<p><em>"Colors trigger immediate emotional reactions, but typography quietly shapes how we experience content.
-A color palette can set the tone—warm and inviting, cold and authoritative, or somewhere in between—but typography dictates how information flows and how effortlessly it is consumed.</em>
+<p><em>"Colours trigger immediate emotional reactions, but typography quietly shapes how we experience content.
+A colour palette can set the tone—warm and inviting, cold and authoritative, or somewhere in between—but typography dictates how information flows and how effortlessly it is consumed.</em>
 </p>
 <p><em>That’s why the hardest choice is often the one that goes unnoticed—the one that ‘just feels right.’
-A perfect font seamlessly guides the reader, while a well-balanced color palette subtly reinforces brand identity and usability.
+A perfect font seamlessly guides the reader, while a well-balanced colour palette subtly reinforces brand identity and usability.
 Both require deep consideration, but if I had to choose, I’d say typography is trickier.
 A single typeface affects readability, hierarchy, and even perception of trust, making it a decision that demands both logic and intuition.</em>
 </p>
-<p><em>At the end of the day, the real challenge isn’t picking a font or a color—it’s ensuring they work harmoniously to create a cohesive and intuitive experience."</em>
+<p><em>At the end of the day, the real challenge isn’t picking a font or a colour—it’s ensuring they work harmoniously to create a cohesive and intuitive experience."</em>
 </p>
 <p></p>
 <div class="isomer-image-wrapper">